vivianjohnson2122/vjohnson_senior_honors_thesis/README.md

 The initial model attempts to classify the hit type using the standardized swing length, standardized bat speed, standardized release speed, launch angle, and an interaction between standardized bat speed and standardized swing length.
-All predictors in the model are significant and bat speed and swing length seem to contribute the most to model.
+All predictors except for release speed zscore are significant at the 0.01 level, and bat speed and swing length seem to contribute the most to model.

 The SMOTE model takes all of the same predictors, but uses different data.
 The new balanced data has roughly the same amount of observations among classes to prevent one class from creating bias.
-All predictors in this model are significant and bat speed and swing length both contribute the most to the model as well.
+The same predictors in this model are significant, and bat speed and swing length both contribute the most to the model as well.

 ## Confusion Matrix Initial Model